tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 As I've been arguing, the product overview space places you into murky territory where marketing and documentation blend.
 If you were to put on a marketing hat for a moment, what angle would you take in your writing (beyond language)?

-Although it would be awesome to compare your product against competitor products, most likely your legal group would not allow it (mentioning competitors is usually taboo).
+Although it would be awesome to compare your product against competitor products, most likely your legal group will not allow it (mentioning competitors is usually taboo).
 And you might not have a deep understanding of other products to make a fair comparison.
 Or you might feel that readers will assume you're too biased and wouldn't trust your comparison anyway.

 But what you can do is focus on your product's key differentiators.
 These are features your product has that make it unique in the market.
 For example, maybe users can access your app from the browser rather than installing it locally.
 You don't need to create a comparison chart showing how products X, Y, and Z lack online browser access.
 But by emphasizing this differentiating feature, you help establish a selling point and a potential reason for buying the product.